How To Use Finance A Levels To Make Your Finance Career Dream a Reality! (New Guide)

 Studying finance is a brilliant option for anyone looking to go into accounting or the financial world.

-It can lead to jobs in corporate finance, investment banking and a whole range of other financial services or alternate careers in areas like computer science that will give you a lifelong, rewarding career.
+It can lead to jobs in corporate finance, hedge funds and a whole range of other financial services or alternate careers in areas like computer science that will give you a lifelong, rewarding career.

 What does studying finance A level actually mean?